markotom/w2v-proof-of-concept/readme.md

 ## Usage

-First, create a input text from a pdf file:
+First, create a input text from a pdf file using stop words to format the parsed result:

 ```
 node create-input.js --pdfFile 01033067.pdf --txtFile 01033067.txt